andrewfstratton/quando/docs/ibm_cloud_install.md

 7. Change the Instance name to `Cloudant-quando`
 8. Choose `Create` (bottom right)

-You will need to wait for the database to be started - the Status will then show as `Active`.
+You will need to wait for the database to be started - the Status will show as `Provisioning in progress` then `Active`.
 Next setup the connection...

 ## Setting up a connection

+**N.B.
+The quando app must finished being installed first.**
 To create a named connection to the Cloudant database (this will be used by Quando:Cloud):

 1. Open the `Resource List` (from the top left menu)
-2. Click on the Service `Cloudant-quando`, i.e. the name of the Cloudant database service.
+2. Click on the Service `Cloudant-quando`, i.e. the name of the (Cloudant) database service.
 3. Choose `Connections` (on the left)
 4. Choose `Create Connection +` (on the right)
+5. Select the previously installed App (click the empty circle on the left)
+6. Choose `Next`
+7. Choose `Create`
+8. Wait until the offer to choose `Restage app` is shown
+9. Choose `Restage`
+10. Click on the Resource list (or navigate there by the menu)
+11. You should see, in Cloud Foundry apps, that quando is Started.
+12. Click on the Name of the app.
+13. Click on `Visit App URL`
+14. Click on Inventor - you should see the Quando Editor.

+## Adding a user
+You will need to do the following to add a user to your database.

+1. From the `Resource List`, choose the Service `Cloudant-quando`
+2. Choose `Dashboard` at the top right
+3. Choose `Create Database` at top
+4. Type `user` as the database name (all lower case)
-5.
+5. Choose `non-partitioned`
+6. Choose `Create` (bottom right)
+7. At `All Documents` (top left) click the `+`, then `New Doc`
+8. Replace the text editor contents with `{ "_id": "user", "password": "pass" }` - where you can replace user with a login and pass with a (currently very insecure) password.
+9. Click `Create Document` (top left)
+10.